abcusername/Taiji-11/README.md

 ## Overview

 This repository presents the key files and final results of a binary neutron star (BNS) simulation project based on **Einstein Toolkit** and **Lorene**.
-The project was completed as part of a numerical relativity selection task, with emphasis on simulation setup, waveform extraction, visualization, and result organization.
+The project was completed as part of a numerical relativity selection task, with emphasis on simulation setup, waveform extraction, visualization and result organization.

 The repository includes: